lirsacc/py-gql/README.md

 ## Goals & Status

-This project was initially born as an experiment / learning project following some frustration with with [graphql-core](https://github.com/graphql-python/graphql-core/) and [Graphene](https://github.com/graphql-python/graphene/) I encountered at work.
+This project was initially born as an experiment / learning project following some frustration with [graphql-core](https://github.com/graphql-python/graphql-core/) and [Graphene](https://github.com/graphql-python/graphene/) I encountered at work.

 The main goals were originally to: